-At Blue Paisley we know that no matter how much you cherish your rugs, sometimes pets, furniture, accidents and even age can make rug repair and restoration simply unavoidable.
+At Blue Paisley we know that no matter how much you cherish your rugs, sometimes pets, furniture, and cleaning accidents can make rug repair and restoration simply unavoidable.

 The processing of repairing on damaged rug